-City of SeattleOffice of the Mayor
+City of Seattle Office of the Mayor

-July 6, 2010
+July 16, 2013

-Honorable Richard Conlin President Seattle City Council City Hall, 2nd Floor
+Honorable Sally J. Clark President Seattle City Council City Hall, 2nd Floor

-Dear Council President Conlin:
+Dear Council President Clark:

-I am pleased to transmit the attached proposed Council Bill that adopts the 2009 Seattle Mechanical Code.
-It is one of six coordinated bills that regulate construction and use of buildings in Seattle.
-Five are prepared by the Department of Planning and Development (DPD): the Seattle Building, Energy, Residential, Mechanical, Fuel Gas, and Existing Building codes.
-The Fire Department is transmitting another bill adopting the 2009 Fire Code.
+I am pleased to transmit the attached proposed Council Bill that adopts the 2012 Seattle Mechanical Code.
+It is one of seven coordinated bills that regulate construction and use of buildings in Seattle.
+Six are prepared by the Department of Planning and Development (DPD): the Seattle Building, Residential, Mechanical, Fuel Gas, Energy and Existing Building codes.
+The seventh bill adopts the 2012 Plumbing Code, which is administered by Public Health - Seattle & King County.
 These codes are the current state and national standards for building construction.
-A bill adopting the 2009 Seattle Energy Code has been delayed due to actions by the State Building Code Council.
+A related bill adopting the 2012 Seattle Fire Code is being heard by the City Council Public Safety, Civil Rights and Technology Committee.

 These codes are adopted by the State, and State law requires local jurisdictions to enforce them.
 Seattle adds local amendments to the State codes.
-(A detailed list of Seattle amendments is attached to the fiscal note for this legislation.)
-The Construction Codes Advisory Board (CCAB) has approved these proposed ordinances.
-CCAB, which consists of representatives of the general public and design, development and construction industries, has devoted countless hours to reviewing and discussing these proposals.
-Drafts of the Seattle Mechanical Code were made available for public comment in November 2009 and again in February 2010.
+(A list of the most significant Seattle amendments is attached to the fiscal note for this legislation.)
+The Construction Codes Advisory Board (CCAB) has reviewed these proposed ordinances.
+CCAB, which consists of representatives of the general public, and design, development and construction industries, has devoted countless hours to reviewing and discussing these proposals.
+A draft of the Seattle Mechanical Code was made available for public comment in February 2013, and a CCAB subcommittee reviewed it last fall.
 There is substantial consensus about this ordinance.